 The DuoHexaBody platform is a novel proprietary technology that combines the dual targeting design of our DuoBody technology with the potential enhanced potency of our HexaBody technology, creating bispecific antibodies with a target-mediated enhanced hexamerization design.
 DuoHexaBody-CD37 is currently our only proprietary bispecific antibody created with DuoHexaBody technology.
-In September 2023 Genmab decided to discontinue the program due to a strategic evaluation of DuoHexaBody-CD37 within the context of the company's portfolio.
-The decision was not based on any safety or regulatory concerns.
+An IND for DuoHexaBody-CD37 was submitted to the FDA in November 2019 and the first patient was treated with DuoHexaBody-CD37 in March 2020.